-The ISI Honors Program is a highly selective yearlong mentoring fellowship for fifty of the nation's most promising undergraduates.
+The ISI Honors Program is a highly selective yearlong mentoring program for fifty of the nation's most promising undergraduates.

-Honors Fellows are assigned an Academic Mentor who guides them through reading projects and advises on intellectual questions and career options.
-Fellows explore the West's intellectual tradition at a weeklong, all-expenses paid summer conference, at weekend colloquia, and through online correspondence.
+Honors Scholars are assigned an Academic Mentor who guides them through reading projects and advises on intellectual questions and career options.
+Scholars explore the West's intellectual tradition at a weeklong, all-expenses paid summer conference, at weekend colloquia, and through online correspondence.

 Scholars receive an array of ISI publications, including American Conservatism: An Encyclopedia and Modern Age, and are given special priority for employment, fellowship, and internship opportunities.

 America, as the song extols it, is pre-eminently a “sweet land of liberty.”
 From the religious liberty sought by our Pilgrim forefathers to the central right to liberty proclaimed in the Declaration of Independence to the political liberty secured by our federal Constitution and on to the current political issues that perplex us so, American political thinking dwells constantly on the theme of liberty.
 So successful have Americans been at securing liberty as their birthright that they seldom reflect on just how great and hard-won their achievement has been.
 They tend, instead, to presume that liberty is “easy”—the natural condition of mankind, a simple matter of leaving people alone.